Welcome, visitor! [ Login

 weight training women

-There are so many myths floating around about the best way to lift weights, it’s no wonder are confused.
+There are so many myths floating around about the best way to lift weights, it’s no wonder women are confused.
 Lifting heavy will cause me to bulk up.
-I need to do tons of cardio to lose weight—then I’ll start lifting to tone up once I’ve hit my goal.
+I need to do tons of cardio to lose weight—then I’ll start lifting to up once I’ve hit my goal.
 Doing crunches will give me a flat belly AND a six-pack.
-But the reality is that strength training is essential to getting the body you want, whether it’s one that’s leaner, stronger, more flexible, or more pain-free.
+But the reality is that is essential to getting the body you want, whether it’s one that’s leaner, stronger, more flexible, or more pain-free.

 Unfortunately, much fitness “advice” is perpetuated by those trying to make money by telling people what they want to hear—not what’s best for them.
 How, then, to separate the good advice from the bad?
-Since many of us get our diet and information from the Internet, it’s best to make sure any information comes from a certified professional, ideally someone with both a degree in exercise science and a nationally recognized certification such as NASM, ACSM, or ISCA.
+Since many of us get our diet and fitness information from the Internet, it’s best to make sure any information comes from a certified professional, ideally someone with both a degree in exercise science and a nationally recognized certification such as NASM, ACSM, or ISCA.
 (Any personal trainer you speak with should meet these criteria as well—don’t be afraid to ask.)

 Weight Training and the Bulking Up Myth

 The second component is nutrition; it’s everything to putting on muscle.
 Bodybuilders follow a very specific dietary regimen low in fat and high in specific amino acids.
 They also have to eat a ton of calories—think 3,000 to 6,000 per day—to support muscle growth.
 The average woman is simply not doing this.
 The final component to bulking up is testosterone.
-Testosterone is required to build muscle mass, and most women don’t have enough of it to get big by lifting weights.
+Testosterone is required to mass, and most women don’t have enough of it to get big by lifting weights.

 Some women still may find that weight training gives them bigger muscles than they’d like.
 The likely reason is that they’re training like bodybuilders, not like athletes.
 Women prone to bulking, therefore, might want to ditch isolated exercises like biceps curls and leg extensions in favor of compound movements requiring less external resistance: bodyweight exercises like lunges, dips, and step-ups.